 How to Protect Yourself

-1. Do Your Research: Check background of the person who approaches you.
-Even if he or she are SEBI registered don’t share your login credentials.
-You can take advise, recommendation and any type of guidance for trading with proper documentation.
-If the person show you dreams and claims guaranteed return, take a step back as it is the biggest red flag that some kind of scam awaiting you.
+- Do Your Research: Check the background of the person who approaches you.
+Even if he or she is SEBI registered, don’t share your login credentials.
+You can take advice, recommendations, and any type of guidance for trading with proper documentation.
+If the person shows you dreams and claims s guaranteed return, take a step back as it is the biggest red flag that some kind of scam awaits you.

-2. Don’t Follow Anyone Blindly: Youtube, Instagram & other social media handles are there with multiple videos.
-It is your duty to find the reliable one.
-Even if you follow the best channel or page, Always validate their details before taking any kind of advice or services.
+- Don’t Follow Anyone Blindly: YouTube, Instagram & other social media handles are there with multiple videos.
+It is your duty to find a reliable one.
+Even if you follow the best channel or page, always validate their details before taking any kind of advice or services.

-3. Be Wary of Pressure Tactics: Scammers often use high-pressure tactics to rush your decision.
-Don’t fall in the trap of such tactics.
+- Be Wary of Pressure Tactics: Scammers often use high-pressure tactics to rush your decision.
+Don’t fall into the trap of such tactics.

 Conclusion